niloyahme-d/smart-inbox-assistant/README.md

   parsed and validated before use downstream
 - **Prompt engineering** — one schema-constrained system prompt shared across two different LLM providers
+- **Provider-agnostic architecture** — a single config toggle (`LLM_PROVIDER`)
+  swaps the entire app between OpenAI and Gemini with zero changes to pipeline or UI code

 ---